 Personal growth is different for everyone.
+But you should be able to see your progress.
 You know those of us who speak about personal growth tell you or at least SHOULD tell you that personal growth is different for everyone.
 What works for some may not work for others.
 That is 100% okay.
 But how do you know you have really grown in your personal growth journey?
-How do you measure your progress on your personal growth journey?
+How do you know if you have progressed on your personal growth journey?

 How many times can I say personal growth in this blog post?
 Let me know in the comments below. hahaha!